 Information for Visiting Students

 |Pre-requisites||Visiting students should usually have at least 3 courses in Classics related subject matter (at least 2 of which should be in Classical Literature) at grade B or above (or be predicted to obtain this) for entry to this course.
 We will only consider University/College level courses.

 |Not being delivered|

-- demonstrate close familiarity with the interpretative issues raised by the primary texts in examination essays and comment questions.
+- demonstrate in written examinations, in course work, and in tutorial discussion familiarity with the interpretative issues raised by the primary texts;

 |Graduate Attributes and Skills

 ||In order for a student from outwith Classics to be enrolled, contact must be made with a Course Secretary on 50 3580 in order for approval to be obtained.

 Tel: (0131 6)50 3580